-- The actual expenditures totaled \$10,834,569 which was \$436,987 less than the amended budget. - The actual capital outlay expenditures were \$436,987 less than the amended budget. - The expenditures for administration, buildings and grounds and operations and maintenance accounted for the balance of the favorable expenditure variances. - The General Fund balance increased by \$1,371,416 during 2021. - The increase in fund balance will be used to build back the service to pre-COVID levels in the future years.
+- The expenditures for administration, buildings, grounds, operations, and maintenance accounted for the balance of the favorable expenditure variances. - The General Fund balance increased by \$3,051,780 during 2022. - The increase in fund balance will be used to build back the service to pre-COVID levels in the future years.